adrien-perello/MFA/README.md

 **4. Running Jupyter Notebooks**

+- **Option 1:** Using the Graphical User Interface
+  - Open Anaconda Navigator.
+  - Click on Environments in the panel and [select your environment](https://www.anaconda.com/docs/tools/anaconda-navigator/tutorials/manage-environments) (dmfa or your custom name).
-- Option 1: Using Jupyter Notebook
+  - Click Launch on Jupyter Notebook or JupyterLab.

+- **Option 2:** Using the Command Line
+    - Launch a terminal/command prompt (or the "Anaconda Prompt" app)
-  - activate the virtual environment by running the following command in the Terminal: `conda activate <MY-ENV-NAME>`
+    - activate the virtual environment by running the following command in the Terminal: `conda activate dmfa` (or your custom name)
     - launch jupyter by running the following command in the Terminal: `jupyter lab` (or `jupyter notebook`)

-- Option 2: Using VS Code
+- **Option 3:** Using VS Code
     - Install [VS Code](https://code.visualstudio.com/download)
     - Open VS Code and go to File > Open Folder
     - Open a Jupyter Notebook (`.ipynb` file)